Meet the Management

 Prior to his appointment as head of development, Udberg worked as senior international development officer at Chelsea FC having spent two years overseeing a male 16-19 college academy programme for the club.

-Goalkeeper coach – Stuart Searle
+Head goalkeeper coach – Stuart Searle

-Physiotherapist - Lorna Collins
+Physiotherapist - Aaron Duffy

 ELITE DEVELOPMENT PROGRAMME

-Head Coach – TJ O’Leary
+Head coach – TJ O’Leary

 CENTRE OF EXCELLENCE

 Centre manager – Steve Shipp